juanbretti/google_calendar_sync/README.md

 # google_calendar_sync
 Sync two **Google Calendar** using the *API* and *Python*.

 I had created this *Python* app, because when you import event, guests and conference data for that event are not imported ([Reference](https://support.google.com/calendar/answer/37118)).

-This will create `\code\client_secrets.json`.
+To use this application, you need to create:

-Additionally create a file `\code\confidential.py`, containing:
+A file `\code\confidential.py`, containing:
 ```python
 CALENDAR_SOURCE = 'user_a@gmail.com'
 CALENDAR_TARGET = 'user_a@your_domain.com'